Resources for teaching the Aboriginal focus of the History syllabus K-10.

 Learning guide for NSW teachers – “Owning our History?”

-This guide aims to provide insights and materials to assist teachers in addressing what can be suggested as the little known history around first contact; the conflicts that occurred across Australia between those living in Australia and those coming to Australia from the 1770’s; and how the critical issues such as dispossession, marginalization and injustices cascaded down through time and continue to impact on the lives of Aboriginals today.
+This guide aims to provide insights and materials to assist teachers in addressing what can be suggested as the little known history around first contact; the conflicts that occurred across Australia between those living in Australia and those coming to Australia from the 1770’s; and how the critical issues such as dispossession, marginalization and injustices continue to impact on the lives of Aboriginals today.

 It is inspired by the research work of Henry Reynolds, the acclaimed historian and many others working for social justice with Aboriginal and Torres Strait Islanders.
 It further aims to address the nature and impact of these encounters and challenge us to question our frontier history and consider: